gowtham-b-14/ChatBot/README.md

   - Navigate to the directory where you have cloned this repository.
   - npm Install.
   - Add your Firebase API key to the .env file.
-You can obtain an API key and other required key's by following these steps ( https://www.youtube.com/watch?v=ql4J6SpLXZA&t=900s. )
+You can obtain an API key and other Firebase required key's by following these steps ( https://www.youtube.com/watch?v=ql4J6SpLXZA&t=900s. )
   - Run the command "npm start" to start the application.